madfam-io/plinto/apps/marketing/tests-e2e/COMPREHENSIVE_TEST_REPORT.md

 ## Conclusion

-The Plinto marketing website demonstrates **excellent link integrity and interactive functionality** with a 96.88% success rate.
+The Janua marketing website demonstrates **excellent link integrity and interactive functionality** with a 96.88% success rate.
 The two minor issues identified are non-critical and easily addressable.
 The website provides a robust, professional user experience with comprehensive integration across all external services and platforms.

 **Overall Grade: A+ (Excellent)**